Completion phase - PhD in Medicine (PHMED)

 The main rule for a PhD defense involving opponents from a different continent than Europe, is now a fully digital defense.

-If an opponent will be traveling from a different continent, there must be weighty reasons and the opponent’s travel must be part of a longer stay with a planned participation in the academic community, or a contribution in addition to the defense (i.e., conference or seminar).
+If an opponent will be travelling from a different continent, there must be weighty reasons and the opponent’s travel must be part of a longer stay with a planned participation in the academic community, or a contribution in addition to the defense (i.e., conference or seminar).
 The travel expenses will then have to be covered by the department or by the research group, after decision by the Head of Department.

 The Faculty will cover ordinary tickets, not business class.